St. George Greek Orthodox Church

-Front row, from left to right: Maria Bradshaw, Heather Riley, Peter Bradshaw, Fr.
-Leo Schefe, George Karabakakis, Nick Lupinin, Joe Truman, and Ernie Conides
+Sitting, from left to right: Heather Riley, Fr.
+Leo Schefe, Maria Bradshaw; Standing: George Karabakakis, Joe Truman, Peter Bradshaw, Cornelius (David) Szuster, Nick Lupinin, Panayiotis Andonellis, and Ernie Conides; shown below, Don Cheek

 We are a family-friendly parish and welcome visitors and inquirers for worship and all parish activities.
 Our goal as a parish is to live by the Orthodox faith and traditions.
 We strive to be faithful to Christ, the Gospel, and the teachings of the saints in all aspects of parish life: worship, Christian ministries, and parish social gatherings.
 Our church is affiliated with the Greek Orthodox Archdiocese of America.